 On September 18, 2023, the Company, in connection with the Asset Purchase Agreement it entered into with Village Oaks and Roby P. Joyce, M.D., dated September 18, 2023, acquired substantially all the assets and assumed certain liabilities of Village Oaks in exchange for total consideration of \$3,500,000, which consists of: (1) \$2.5 million in cash paid at closing and (2) 564,972 shares of the Company's Common Stock valued at \$1 million.
 The assets purchased included a clinical pathology laboratory regulated by the Centers for Medicare and Medicaid Services ("CMS") and accredited by the College of American Pathologists ("CAP") and certified under the Clinical Laboratory Improvement Amendments of 1988 ("CLIA").
-The primary reason for the acquisition is control of the laboratory in which CyPath[®] Lung is ordered and processed.
+The primary reason for the acquisition was control of the laboratory in which CyPath® Lung is ordered and processed.

 The Company recognized goodwill of \$1,404,000 arising from the acquisition.
 The acquisition is being accounted for as a business combination in accordance with ASC 805.
 The Company has determined the preliminary fair values of the accounts receivable, accounts payable, and accrued expenses that make up the majority of the net working capital assumed in the acquisition.
-These values are subject to change, within a year of the acquisition date of September 18, 2023, as the Company performs additional reviews of its assumptions utilized, and any future period adjustments would impact the consolidated statement of operations post-acquisition.

-The following table summarizes the purchase price and preliminary purchase price allocations relating to the acquisition:
+The following table summarizes the purchase price and finalized purchase price allocations relating to the acquisition: